SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/README.md

 On this page we will create a simple schema for ingesting HTTP event data, shard it, create load and then query.
 Let's create the tables for http requests, per-minute aggregates and a table that maintains the position of our last rollup.

-1. In the Psql console copy and paste the following to create the tables
+1. In the Psql console copy and paste the following to create the tables.

 ```
 -- this is run on the coordinator